 In July 2008, new legislation commenced that prevents bids being accepted after the fall of the hammer at house auctions in Victoria.
 This removes the dubious practice of a successful bidder being gazumped by a late bid.
 Also, auctioneers are required to display the rules of the auction and to explain them to bidders before the auction begins.

 Many properties are sold by private agreements that result in buyer and seller signing a contract.
 The contract must be accompanied by the vendor’s statement.
 If negotiations become difficult, you can make an offer in writing by signing the contract, paying the deposit and instructing the agent to communicate the offer to the seller for acceptance or refusal within a specific time.
 The offer can be for less than the agent advises the seller is willing to accept.
 The deposit will be returned if your offer is not accepted.

 The advantage of the private treaty contract is that the buyer often has a right to cool-off.
 If the land is residential the buyer can end the contract during the next three business days after the contract is signed.
-The buyer can recover money paid to the seller or the agent less $100, or 0.2% of the price, which the seller is allowed to keep.
-The right is not available to buyers who have entered into an earlier contract with the same vendor and in substantially the same terms; purchased within 3 days either side of an auction or at auction; the buyer is an estate agent.
+The buyer can recover money paid to the seller or the agent less $100, or 0.2 per cent of the price, which the seller is allowed to keep.
+The right is not available to buyers who have entered into an earlier contract with the same vendor and in substantially the same terms; purchased within three days either side of an auction or at auction; the buyer is an estate agent.

 Normally, the agent obtains the purchaser’s signature on the contract and submits it for signature by the seller.
 When you sign the contract you make an offer to the seller.
 You are bound by the offer when the seller accepts it.
 When the seller has signed the contract, the buyer can enforce the contract against the seller.